-Connect a flash drive to a front USB connection (see Interior Storage and Electronics on page 19).
+Insert a flash drive into a front USB port (see USB Ports on page 24).
 Touch Media Player > USB, and then touch the name of the folder that contains the song you want to play.
 After you display the contents of a folder on the USB connected flash drive, you can touch any song in the list to play it.
-Or use the previous and next arrows in Miniplayer to scroll through your songs.
+Or use the previous and next arrows in Media Player to scroll through your songs.
+You can also scroll to next/previous songs using the left scroll button on the steering yoke.

-NOTE: To play media from a USB connection, Model 3 recognizes flash drives only.
-You can play media from other types of devices (such as an iPod) by connecting the device using Bluetooth.
+NOTE: To play media from a USB connection, Model S recognizes flash drives only.
+To play media from other types of devices (such as an iPod), you must connect the device using Bluetooth.